borgbase/docs.borgbase.com/setup/borg/cli.md

 You should be comfortable using the command line.
 If you prefer a graphical, client, look into our [Vorta Desktop Client](/setup/vorta) instead.
 These instructions should work on macOS and popular Linux flavors, like Debian, Ubuntu, as well as Red Hat, Fedora and CentOS.

 {: .note }
-Borg will get a [major upgrade](https://borgbackup.readthedocs.io/en/2.0.0b3/changes.html#change-log-2-x) to version 2 later this year, which brings many improvements and removes legacy code- and features.
-Most commands stay the same.
-Where there is a difference, you can choose the right version using the tabs above the code snippet. _BorgBase_ itself supports all the latest release of every major branch and you can choose the preferred version for each repository.
+Borg will receive a [major upgrade](https://borgbackup.readthedocs.io/en/2.0.0b6/changes.html#change-log-2-x) to version 2 later this year, bringing many improvements and removing legacy code and features.
+Most commands will remain the same.
+In cases where there are differences, you can select the appropriate version using the tabs above the code snippet.
+As for _BorgBase_, it supports the latest release of every major branch, allowing you to choose the preferred major version for each repository.

 ### Introduction